lightstep/integrations/collector/kong/examples/kube/README.md

 ```
 #### 3. Run collector

-Needs to install collector and point it to the kong metrics endpoint, "kong-metrics.kong:8100" in this case.
+Next install collector and point it to the kong metrics endpoint, "kong-metrics.kong:8100" in this case.

 ```bash
 ./install_collector.sh